Axway/amplify-central/content/en/docs/manage_unified_catalog/authenticate-an-external-gateway-api.md

 Follow this procedure to test your API:

-In Amplify Central navigate to the Unified Catalog, click the **Explore catalog** side menu and form the list of APIs, click an API secured with OAuth that is published from an external gateway to go to the details page.
+In Amplify navigate to the Unified Catalog, click the **Explore catalog** side menu and form the list of APIs, click an API secured with OAuth that is published from an external gateway to go to the details page.

 ![Download specification from catalog](/Images/central/catalog/catalog-details.png)